 Why would anyone want to attend law school anywhere else?
 OK, I admit that I am biased.
-After all, I am in my tenth year as dean and am known as an outspoken and unapologetic advocate of Monterey College of Law and our new branch, San Luis Obispo College of Law.
+After all, I am in my twelth year as dean and am known as an outspoken and unapologetic advocate of Monterey College of Law, San Luis Obispo College of Law, and Kern County College of Law.
 So with that disclaimer out of the way, I urge you to consider what we have to offer and judge for yourself.

 First, let’s talk about location.
 The Central Coast of California is recognized throughout the world for the world-class surfing of Santa Cruz, the storybook cottages of Carmel-By-The-Sea, the famous Pebble Beach golf links, the picturesque 17-Mile Drive, the towering redwoods of Big Sur, the awe-inspiring coastal drive along Highway 1, and the spectacular sunsets of Morro Bay and Pismo Beach.
 If you have to go to law school somewhere . . . why not live in a region that people from all over the world come to visit for vacation?

 Of course, selecting a law school isn’t really about geography.
 On a more serious note, let’s focus on curriculum, skills programs, academic support, and clinical experience.
 Our programs emphasize practical skills and require that all law students participate in clinical programs.
 We sponsor clinical workshops where students meet with clients under the supervision of law faculty.
 We require that graduates be certified as mediators as part of the J.D. curriculum and provide a number of programs in which students can participate in community mediation programs.
 In addition, the law school has internship programs with offices such as the District Attorney, Public Defender, County Counsel, Superior Court, Legal Services for Seniors, and many other public and private law offices.